About the Digital Strategy

 We want Royal Greenwich to be a borough where:

-This vision is set out in our corporate plan and our digital strategy builds on that plan.
+This vision is set out in the Our Greenwich corporate plan and our digital strategy builds on that plan.

 Becoming a digital council is not about implementing new technology for the sake of it, but about fundamentally improving our resident, visitor, business and staff experience through simpler, better services and tools.